 As we launch this new approach to our work, we understand that many of these criteria are aspirational for organizations and we do not expect every applicant to have all of these attributes embedded in their work.
 We will, however, give greater weight organizations that put these qualities at the center of their programmatic work and/or internal operations, or have begun to explore how to do so.
 We are interested in supporting organizations that understand the urgency of embedding equity into their work and strive to support organizations on that journey.

 Types of Support

-If you are considering applying for a multi-year or capital grant, we strongly encourage you to have a conversation with a program officer before submitting your application.
+On a case-by-case basis, we make a limited number of multi-year and capital grants to organizations working toward one or more of our primary goals for the region.
+If you are considering applying for a multi-year or capital grant, we strongly encourage you to have a conversation with a program director before submitting your application.

 We Do Not Fund

 - Access to health care

 - Capital for individual housing construction or development

 - Start-up and operating support for housing developers